ukhsa-collaboration/LOMA/README.md

 - A container runtime, currently only [Singularity](https://sylabs.io/singularity/) is supported.

 ### Hardware
-- A POSIX-compatible system (Linux, macOS, etc) or Windows through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)
+- A POSIX-compatible system (Linux, macOS, etc) or Windows through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 - At least 16GB of RAM.
-- At least 100 GB of storage
+- At least 100 GB of storage.
   > ℹ️ Storage requirements
   > - The pipeline installation requires 100 Mb of storage.
-  > - Combined the default databases use 120 GB of storage
+  > - Combined the default databases use 120 GB of storage.
   > - Containers require a total of 11 GB of storage.
   > - The pipeline generates a variable number/size of input files, depending on input size and quality.
 Generally this ranges from 30-60 Gb.
   > - The pipeline output generates ~200 Mb of output files per-sample.

 ### Databases
-- Mandatory: A host reference database (genome assembly and/or Kraken2 database)
+- Mandatory: A host reference database (genome assembly and/or Kraken2 database).
 - Optional: Up to 14 databases containing relevant reference datasets.
   > ℹ️ Optional databases
   > - If optional databases are not installed the pipeline will still run without error but the associated stages will be skipped.